100 Famous Logos: Design Lessons & Brand Strategy for 2026

 A monogram that drips with luxury and status.

-- The Fact: The interlocking ‘G's stand for the founder, Guccio Gucci.
-The logo was designed by his son, Aldo Gucci, in 1933.
+- The Fact: The interlocking ‘G’s stand for the founder, Guccio Gucci.
+The logo was designed by Aldo Gucci, his son, in 1933.

 - My Take: Like Chanel, this is about using a founder’s initials to create an aspirational symbol.
 It’s not clever, it’s just bold.
 The repetition of the pattern on products turns customers into walking billboards.